jaydio/routeros-scripts/addresslists/README.md

 [...]
 ```

 That's it!

-Together with each installation script there are system scripts and scheduler entries installed to ensure frequent updates (defaults to once a day between 1 and 2am).
+**Note:** Each installation script installs two system scripts, one for fetching the list from a remote web server and another one for replacing existing entries once a new version is available.
+It also installs two scheduler entries to call both scripts sequentially including a slight offset.
+By default the list file is being fetched and implemented once a day between 1 and 2am.

 ```
 $ ssh admin@192.168.88.1 "/system script print brief; /system scheduler print brief"